 1. We invite real leaders in various fields as speakers to discuss their experience and aspiration as leaders.

-2. Participants have an opportunities to think about the global problems and its possible solutions through dialogues, discussions and reflections with speakers and among themselves.
+2. Participants have ample opportunities to think about the global problems and its possible solutions through dialogues, discussions and reflections with speakers and among themselves.

-3. A leadership camp is scheduled to facilitate mutual understanding among participants and to have extensive discussion and practicing leadership skills.
+3. A leadership camp is scheduled to facilitate making good learning environment, mutual understanding among participants and to have extensive discussions and practicing leadership skills.

 Type